jackwaudby/jackwaudby.github.io/index.markdown

 My PhD research is concerned with data consistency in distributed graph databases.
 I'm also a member of the [Linked Data Benchmark Council (LDBC)](http://ldbcouncil.org/) Social Network Benchmark Task Force.

-A brief bio: my undergraduate and masters degrees were completed at [Lancaster University](https://www.lancaster.ac.uk) in Economics & Mathematics and Statistics respectively.
+My undergraduate and masters degrees were completed at [Lancaster University](https://www.lancaster.ac.uk) in Economics & Mathematics and Statistics respectively.
 Outside of my research I enjoy playing football and I'm also a qualified [CSIA](https://www.snowpro.com/en/) Level 2 ski instructor.

 ## Publications ##